 When you're on a safari you'll also want to remember a few things about safari etiquette.
 This means sticking to paths, listening to your guide, not using spotlights excessively, not teasing wildlife or trying to attract them with sounds or food (you'll be surprised how many people want to do that).
 Don't sleep out in the open, under the stars - you will most definitely get eaten by mosquitos, and quite possibly a lion.
 Rather enjoy the evening sky and ambience while you're sitting around the fire chatting about all the awesome stuff you saw during the day, then safely retreat to your tent, chalet or lodge for a comfortable night sleep to recharge.

 Hope these help

-Enjoy your safari! almost 7 years ago
+Enjoy your safari! about 7 years ago

 Your question attracts a broad range of ideas but in a nutshell all the top game reserves of East Africa are yours to visit on this safari.
 Seek out the big cats on the hunt in Kenya's Amboseli, Samburu and Masai Mara game reserves.
 Thrill at the sight of the vast herds of African animals in Tanzania's incomparable Serengeti and Ngorongoro Crater Reserves.

 Highlights of the tour may include 2 nights at world - renowned Mount Kenya Safari Club, a visit to the 'cradle of man' at Olduvai Gorge and looking for tree-climbing lions at Lake Manyara.
 Plus as you move from one fabulous site to the next, luxurious and comfortable lodges and tented camps await you.